Ban Zhao: Work

-A minor revisionist theory states that the book is a guide to teach women how to avoid scandal in youth so they can survive long enough to become a powerful dowager.

-Modern interpretations of Lessons for Women indicate that it is a founding text of Confucian feminism.
-One study notes that it establishes a "different concept of agency ... forged out of the powerlessness of individual women, which is familial, communal, indirect, and conferred by others."
+Some modern interpretations of Lessons for Women claim that it is a founding text of Confucian feminism.
+One study asserts that it establishes a "different concept of agency ... forged out of the powerlessness of individual women, which is familial, communal, indirect, and conferred by others."
+Others, however, have argued that Ban Zhao's assertions of the value of a woman's mediocrity and servile behavior in Lessons for Women are incompatible with feminism and that attempts to present her as a feminist are misplaced.
+Since her text presents a woman's main task as submission to a husband or father and dismisses the significance of women's intelligence or talent, this has been seen as a Confucian endorsement of injustice against women.

 She taught Empress Deng Sui and members of the court in the royal library, which gained her political influence.
 The Empress and concubines gave her the title Gifted one and the empress made her a Lady-in-waiting.
 As the Empress became regent for the infant Emperor Shang of Han, she often sought the advice of Ban Zhao.
 In gratitude, the Empress gave both Ban Zhao's sons appointments as officials.
 Ban Zhao was also a librarian at court, supervising the editorial labors of a staff of assistants and training other scholars in her work.
 In this capacity, she rearranged and enlarged the Biographies of Eminent Women by Liu Xiang.
 It is possible that she supervised the copying of manuscripts from bamboo slips and silk onto a recently invented material, paper.